tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   X, y = make_blobs(n_samples=1000, centers=2, n_features=2, random_state=78)
   ```

-* This dummy dataset contains 1000 samples with two features thar are split in two groups.
+* This dummy dataset contains 1000 samples with two features that are split into two groups.

 * A DataFrame is created with the dummy data to create a plot using `hvplot`.